cyberark/conjur-spring-boot-sdk/README.md

 * CONJUR_AUTHN_LOGIN in the Name field and the host/fileName1 created during the Conjur OSS setup.
 For example: host/<file name where grant permission is defined for the user/userName (for whom the access is granted in fileName1).
 * CONJUR_CERT_FILE in the Name field and the <path /.der> (.der file created during the Conjur OSS setup.
 * CONJUR_SSL_CERTIFICATE in the Name field and the details of the certificate in the Value field.
-* CONJUR_JWT_TOKEN_PATH in the Name field and the JWT token path (Only required for JWT)
-* CONJUR_AUTHENTICATOR_ID in the Name field and the Conjur authenticator ID (Only required for JWT)
 * For IntelliJ, set up trusted Conjur self-signed certs by following the steps outlined [here](https://www.jetbrains.com/help/idea/settings-tools-server-certificates.html).

-## Using the Conjur Spring Boot Plugin
+## Using the Spring boot cloud conjur sdk Plugin

 There are two ways to use the plugin.
 * @Value annotation and an optional conjur.properties file that enables the mapping of secret names.